Multiple Local and Global Bifurcations and Their Role in Quorum Sensing Dynamics: Bifurcation analysis in the 2D system

 \subsubsection{Periodically varying $\boldsymbol{b}$}

-The bifurcation diagram in Fig.~\ref{Fig:4.8} indicates that parameter $b$~plays a key role in the emergence of oscillatory behaviour.
-We therefore proceed to illustrate crucial consequences as $b$~varies periodically back and forth between $b=1.0$ and $b=3.0$ in a given period of time for a fixed $e$~value.
+{The bifurcation diagram in Fig.~\ref{Fig:4.8} highlights the critical role of parameter $b$ in the emergence of oscillatory behaviour, reflecting the impact of time-dependent variations in bacterial decay rates.} We therefore proceed to illustrate crucial consequences as~$b$~varies periodically back and forth between $b=1.0$ and $b=3.0$ in a given period of time for a fixed $e$~value.
 In doing so, we will gain insight on the effect of bacteria decay rates that vary in time.
 We consider an interval given by $t \, \in \, [0,2000]$ and a periodic decay rate parameter given by $b(t)=A+B\sin(\omega t + \varphi)$, where $A$ and $B$ determine parameter bounds and $\omega$ and $\varphi$ are the frequency and phase at which $b$ varies.
 Fig.~\ref{Fig:IdaVuelta} shows three scenarios for $b$ varying at different frequencies.
 These simulations suggest that, in order to observe meaningful dynamics, the value of $\omega$ must be small.
-For small $\omega$, the solution will indeed show oscillations with a significantly small amplitude, but as the value of $\omega$ increases, the solution will behave as a constant solution.
-In Fig.~\ref{Fig:IdaVuelta} the solutions for $\omega = 0.010,\, 0.027$ and $0.044$ are depicted.
+For small~$\omega$, the solution will indeed show oscillations with a significantly small amplitude, but as the value of $\omega$ increases, {the solution will behave as a constant state intermittently disrupted by spikes over time.} In Fig.~\ref{Fig:IdaVuelta} the solutions for $\omega = 0.010,\, 0.027$ and $0.044$ are depicted.
 For $\omega= 0.010$, we see that as $b$ starts to increase, the solution oscillates regularly.
 As $b(t)$ varies periodically the solutions alternate between periodic behaviour, oscillatory decay, and constant.
 That is, as $b$ increases and the solution enters the oscillation region in Fig.~\ref{Fig:4.8}, the amplitude of the oscillations increases to remain constant.
 Notice that, as $b$ starts to decrease, the solution becomes constant until it re-enters the oscillation region, when it spikes.
 This is characterised by the valley-like windows; see upper panel.
 When $\omega=0.027$ and $0.044$ we see that, as parameter~$b$ takes decreasing values, the solution spikes as $b$ enters the oscillation region.
 However, as $\omega$ increases, the stable spiral behaviour lasts less time, until it is no longer present in the solution.
 These sudden spikes in the solution indicate excitatory dynamics in the system.
 The previous results convey that the dynamics of the 2D-system~\eqref{eq:4.11} is sensible to fast varying parameter $b$, which suggests that the timescale at which the bacteria decay rates change has a rather direct impact on the possible emergence of synchronisation dynamics.